Share this on Social Media...

 Tables of Rates and Rate Structures: Data tables that list all utilities' residential and non-residential water, wastewater and residential irrigation rate structure details as well as the monthly-equivalent bills computed at different consumption levels.

-In 2014 the Environmental Finance Center presented a series of free webinars on the Alabama Water and Wastewater Rates Dashboard and other powerful financial management tools for water and wastewater utilities.
-Each webinar is accessible on demand via recordings listed below.
+After the 2014 and 2016 rates surveys, the EFC presented a series of free webinars on the Alabama Water and Wastewater Rates Dashboard, rates, rate-setting, and other powerful financial management tools for water and wastewater utilities.
+View a recording of each webinar or download the presentation slides on the webpages below.

 How can you best serve low income customers while maintaining a business approach?